aglezerman/project1_sta9760/README.md

 ### project1_sta9760 , part 1, Andre G
 # analyzing millions of NYC parking violations

+# known issue: this program does not seem to be able to print to a file in pcs running a WINDOWS OS as of yet.

 ## inputs:
 --APP_KEY = unique app key from data.cityofnewyork.us, make an account to get your own unique key